 As of December 31, 2016, we have not recognized deferred U.S. income taxes and foreign withholding taxes on a cumulative total of \$60.7 billion of undistributed earnings and other basis differences in our foreign subsidiaries.
-We intend to indefinitely reinvest those earnings and other basis differences in operations outside the U.S. If such earnings and other basis differences in our investment foreign subsidiaries were to be repatriated in the future, they would be subject to U.S. income taxes and applicable non-U.S. income and withholding taxes.
+We intend to indefinitely reinvest those earnings and other basis differences in operations outside the U.S. If such earnings and other basis differences in other basis differences in the future, they would be subject to U.S. income taxes and applicable non-U.S. income and withholding taxes.
 Determining the unrecognized deferred tax liability related to such investments in foreign subsidiaries that are indefinitely reinvested is not practicable.

 On July 27, 2015, the United States Tax Court, in an opinion in Altera Corp. v.
 Commissioner, invalidated the portion of the Treasury regulations issued under IRC Section 482 requiring related-party participants in a cost sharing arrangement to share stock-based compensation costs.
 The U.S. Tax Court issued the final decision on December 28, 2015.
 The IRS served a Notice of Appeal on February 22, 2016.
 At this time, the U.S. Treasury has not withdrawn the requirement to include stock-based compensation from its regulations.
-We have evaluated the opinion and continue to record a tax benefit in 2016 related to reimbursement of cost share payments for the previously shared stock-based compensation costs.
-In addition, we continue to record a tax liability for the U.S. tax cost of potential repatriation of the associated contingent foreign earnings because at this time we cannot reasonably conclude that the Company has the ability and the intent to indefinitely reinvest these contingent earnings.
+We have evaluated the opinion and continue to record a tax benefit in 2016 related to reimbursement of cost share payments for the previously shared stock-based compensation of the associated contingent foreign earnings because at this time we cannot reasonably conclude that the Company has the ability and the intent to indefinitely reinvest these contingent earnings.
 The net impact to our consolidated financial statements is not material.
 We will continue to monitor developments related to the case and the potential impact on our consolidated financial statements.